 Prerequisite(s): Junior standing or Graduate standing.
-Taught: Fall, spring, and summer

 This course provides a review of theories and research on family stress, coping, resiliency, and well-being at different stages of family life and the impact of decision making on families' quality of life.
 The course will involve an examination of family reactions to crises and special problems encountered in family living and community resources pertinent to such problems.